maeertin/mediaLoaded/README.md

 # mediaLoaded

-A simple utility for checking whether images and/or videos have been loaded.
+A simple utility for checking whether images, videos and/or video posters have been loaded.
 Inspired by [imagesLoaded](https://github.com/desandro/imagesloaded).

 Sidenote:
 On touch devices, all videos that don't autoplay will be ignored as video events won't trigger until user interaction.